perlamaiolino/perlamaiolino.github.io/phd.md

 If you are still excited about joining my team:

-1 Apply through the formal university process (e.g. DPhil/MRes/CDTs), and 2 Complete the short form(https://forms.gle/Whzm9LK7c9n1wnot8) that is designed to help both you and me assess whether this is a good fit.
+1 Apply through the formal university process (e.g. DPhil/MRes/CDTs) indicating me as supervisor, and 2 Complete the [short form](https://forms.gle/Whzm9LK7c9n1wnot8) that is designed to help both you and me assess whether this is a good fit.

-Applications or emails that do not follow this process will not be considered.
+**Applications or emails that do not follow this process will not be considered.**

+## Scholarships
+Applicants requiring funding must apply in the first gathering field (deadline in December check the University website) and are encouraged to seek external scholarships (industry, government, foundations).

+If you already have a scholarship, please indicate in the form above.